Name:

 Dr. MacLennan was very proud of his Scottish and Cape Breton heritage.
 He enjoyed attending Highland Games.
 He was an avid reader and especially enjoyed detective novels and books on history.
 He collected art, including paintings by Native artists Allen Sapp and Michael Lonechild.

-Dr. MacLennan died on the 19th of June, 2008 at the Chatham-Kent Health Alliance.
+Dr. MacLennan died at the Chatham-Kent Health Alliance on the 19th of June, 2008.
 He was married to the former Ann-Marie McConnell.
 She was the daughter of Thomas Bernard McConnell and the former Valerie Fry.
+Mrs. MacLennan had an older brother named Thomas Mark McConnell.

 Dr. and Mrs. MacLennan were the proud parents of 4 children: Nicholas, Gabrielle, Valerie, and Mairi and the doting grandparents to seven grandchildren.
-Mrs. MacLennan died on the 2nd of August, 2017 in Chatham.
+Mrs. MacLennan died in Chatham on the 2nd of August, 2017.

 *Dr. MacLennan’s brother Gerald Joseph MacLennan served with the Navy during WWII from 1942 to 1946.